BasPieren/functional-programming/README.md

   </ul>
 </ul>
 </details>
+> Thanks to [@DanielvandeVelde](https://github.com/DanielvandeVelde/) for writing this down.

 <br>
-I started to look for variables that I could use for my project.
+I started to look for properties that I could use for my project.
 I expected to find properties for each book like a title, writer, genre and publication date of books.
 Quickly I saw that there was a lot of excess data that was not really needed.

 ### Research questions
 After looking through the data I came up with the following research questions: